Steven is an endurance runner, writer and coach. He has run multiple races from the Mile to the Marathon.

 Along with adding relievers to pad your pitching stats, you can lean towards speculatively adding relievers that stand some chance of stealing his team's closer job later in the year.
 Such outcomes are admittedly somewhat random, though watching the news with a keen eye and keeping tabs on every team's closer situation can clue you in to which relievers stand a better chance of becoming new closers than others.

 This approach is not necessary but, especially if your team's lacking saves, adding relievers with such closer potential could be worth a look.
 Even if you don't need relievers, however... if your team's lacking key pitching stats, a productive reliever could have a quietly positive effect on your team's bottom line.

 Fix: Take Advantage of Daily Matchups

 Once you have a lineup of hitters you trust, you may improve your chances of good days (and it turns good head to head weeks, or good roto seasons) by playing or not playing hitters depending on a given day's matchups.

-2. Statistical splits: Sometimes a lesser hitter may be a better matchup because he's facing an opposite handed pitcher (for example, a right handed hitter whose split stats shows he hits left handed pitchers very well, and he's facing a lefty starter that day).
+Sometimes a lesser hitter may be a better matchup because he's facing an opposite-handed pitcher (for example, a right-handed hitter whose split stats shows he hits left-handed pitchers very well, and he's facing a lefty starter that day).
 Or vice versa: Perhaps a lefthanded slugger hits terribly against lefty pitchers and one's starting against him that day (if the slugger's manager doesn't just bench him for the game: they often tend to know when their hitters struggle in certain matchups).
-There's quite a few okay to decent hitters who become great matchups because of the pitcher they're facing, and vice versa.
+There are quite a few okay-to-decent hitters who become great matchups because of the pitcher they're facing, and vice versa.